 In the event of an electrical malfunction, the valve can be opened and closed manually by turning the manual override knob.

 The electric fuel valve is installed in-line on the fuel hose between the fuel tank and the engine.

 2. Fueling Precautions

-Certain precautions must be carefully and completely observed every time a boat is fueled, even with diesel fuel.
-Diesel fuel is nonexplosive but it will burn.
+Certain precautions must be carefully and completely observed every time a boat is fueled.